 Current Year: Prior year values have not been adjusted for inflation.
-Due to the lag in the State of Arizona revenue reporting, only two months of the current fiscal year's data is presented.

 State Sales Tax - Total

 Significance: State Sales Tax accounts for approximately 36.3% of Total State Shared Revenues based on the FY16/17 Budget.
 Total State Shared revenue is approximately 35.4% of total General Fund Revenue.
 State shared sales tax revenues are distributed to cities and towns based on relative population share.
 The population share in FY 2000-01 was 33.7% and the current population share in FY 2016-17 is 28.9%.